Pyziol99/ecommerce_analytical_tool/README.md

 # ecommerce_analytical_tool
 Universal analytical tool for online store for logistics management.
 Designed for a master's thesis project.
+It consists of 4 modules: control, logistics indicators, sales indicators and a forecast based on the LSTM neural network.

 The tool project involves the creation of a fully functioning dashboard for online stores based on the PrestaShop database.
 The data that is generated